-While dealing with jetlag could be highly stressful to our bodies, you can always find a way to cope with the aftermaths of a jetlag.
-Learning how to deal with jetlag could help you in familiarizing yourself with how your body works and how it reacts to a jetlag.
-It is no wonder that our bodies are wired to conduct a certain number of activities throughout a 24-hour cycle, which includes sleeping, eating, and working, and these activities are powered by circadian rhythms in our bodies.
-However, when we travel, our body loses the track of its circadian rhythm, which makes our bodies susceptible to stress, soreness, tenderness, and ache, which could make you feel drowsy for days.
+While dealing with Jet lag could be highly stressful to our bodies, you can always find a way to cope with the aftermaths of a Jet lag.
+Learning how to deal with Jet lag could help you in familiarizing yourself with how your body works and how it reacts.

-If you travel from one time zone to the other, it could subject your body to extreme rigidity, which attributes to chronic fatigue along with concentration problems, loss of appetite and memory, and ingestion and bowel problems.
-You are often required to see a physiotherapist if the symptoms regarding jetlag becomes severe.
+If you travel from one time zone to the other, it could subject your body to extreme effort, which attributes to chronic fatigue along with concentration problems, loss of appetite and memory, and stomach and intestinal problems.

 Forget the time at home

 If you have travelled abroad, you might find yourself reaching out to your former routine, and you will find yourself eating and sleeping in accordance with the time in your home country.

 To avoid the occurrence of a Jet lag, you should orient yourself from flight to the time of the destination to help your body and mind adjust according to the environment of the destination.

 If you find yourself agitated with the symptoms of a Jet lag, you should try to stay outdoors as much as possible and treat yourself to a good dose of sunlight.